 Property managers must walk a thin line between being friendly and being too lenient.
 Those who aren’t firm enough with tenants suffer the consequences.
 Carefully written move in, move out agreements including details on deposits, are of course critical.
 But other areas in which “gentle discipline” pays include on-time rent payments, care of the property, pets, and noise and partying.
 It’s human nature to get a little too relaxed when rules aren’t firm.
 You can be friendly with your tenants, but you’re their landlord first.

 4. Neglecting Safety Precautions

 As a property manager, one of your primary responsibilities is to ensure that your tenants are safe at their properties.
 This means everything from working smoke alarms to well-maintained staircases.
-Set up a property maintenance schedule and work order process, and you'll avoid serious maintenance mishaps that can lead to court.
+Set up a property maintenance schedule and work order management process, and you'll avoid serious maintenance mishaps that can lead to court.

 5. Ignoring the Law

 Never wing it when it comes to legal issues.
 This means not just things like giving tenants proper notice before entering their home, but also getting legal advice on issues as such as eviction processes and screening tenants.
 Make sure that all of your documents and processes fall within the law and you'll greatly reduce the risk of ending up in front of a judge.